jessicascarborough/432-2021/classes/class04/README.md

 ## Materials for Today's Class

-- Today's Slides will be [available in PDF](https://github.com/THOMASELOVE/432-2021/blob/master/classes/class04/432_2021_slides04.pdf), as well as in [R Markdown](https://github.com/THOMASELOVE/432-2021/blob/master/classes/class04/432_2021_slides04.Rmd).
+- Today's Slides are now [available in PDF](https://github.com/THOMASELOVE/432-2021/blob/master/classes/class04/432_2021_slides04.pdf), as well as in [R Markdown](https://github.com/THOMASELOVE/432-2021/blob/master/classes/class04/432_2021_slides04.Rmd).
     - We'll pick up where we left off in Class 3.
-I've incorporated the key parts of what we did then into this new deck.
+I've incorporated the key parts of what we did then into this new deck, so it should stand on its own.
 - All 432 classes are video-recorded, and the recordings will be archived in the Zoom section of [Canvas](https://canvas.case.edu).

 ## Announcements